 Alcohol often becomes the cause of the dopamine rush.
 Drinking it makes a user feel better, and that reinforces the behavior.
 The regular use of alcohol in social settings also tends to pile on the dopamine hit.

 Therefore, when people detox from alcohol, they often feel sad and depressed because they lack the dopamine rush they are familiar with from alcohol.
 For this reason, it can be hard for people to truly see the positive effects of quitting alcohol.
-The first couple days/weeks of alcohol abstinence are the most difficult.
+The first couple of days/weeks of alcohol abstinence are the most difficult.

 Treating Alcohol Withdrawal with Medications